 Here we will explore all the PC components one by one and check what cables they need and whether you have to buy the cables separately or not-

 The motherboard is one of the major components of our PC system that connects and holds all the other essential components.
-You will get 2 cables in the box when you purchase a brand-new motherboard.
+When you purchase a brand-new motherboard, you will get two cables in the box.

 The 2 SATA data cables that come with your motherboard will allow you to install 2 SATA hard drives or SSDs in your system.
 You have to connect one end of this cable to your motherboard SATA port, and another end you have to connect to the data port of your hard drive or SATA SSD.

-But, if you want to install more than 2 drives, then you have to buy the SATA cables separately.
+But, if you want to install more than two drives, then you have to buy the SATA cables separately.
 Check the article here to know when to buy the SATA cables separately.

 Many users use SSD drives in their systems, but some still use hard drives as secondary storage due to the SSD’s high price level.

-To install any hard drive in your system, you need 2 cables: a SATA data cable and a SATA power cable.
-The hard drive never comes with any of these cables.
+You need two cables to install any hard drive in your system: a SATA data cable and a SATA power cable.
+Unfortunately, the hard drive never comes with any of these cables.

 The SATA data cable comes with the motherboard, and the SATA power cables come with your Power Supply.